 |HPC accelerated – GPU hour||0.1755||0.0653|

-The invoiced price is that which you are asked to pay and which will be reimbursed by the FNS/ERC.
+The invoiced price is the price that will be reimbursed to you by the FNS/ERC.
 The subsidy takes into account the ancillary costs of running HPC clusters and together the two give the total cost of ownership.

 How to indicate costs in grant proposals

-The following text may be used as is to describe the SCITAS facilities:
+The following text may be used to describe the SCITAS facilities:

 SCITAS is the High Performance Computing facility at EPFL.
 It counts more than 400 active users in approximately 180 labs and its user base is constantly growing.
 It provides the research community at EPFL with computing resources and expertise in the fields of 1) General purpose and specialized computing platforms, 2) Training on a wide range of topics – from how to use clusters to advances parallel programming techniques and 3) Specific application support – 3.1) Consulting and code architecture and best practices, 3.2) Profiling and optimization and 3.3) Parallelization.